BubalanShanmugam/BookMyShow/README.md

 - Once logged in, you can select a movie and showtime, then proceed to book or cancel tickets.
 All changes are saved to your user profile.

 ### **Data Persistence**:
-- Your bookings and cancellations, along with your login credentials (encrypted), are stored and automatically loaded during future sessions.
+- Your bookings and cancellations, along with your login credentials, are stored and automatically loaded during future sessions.

 ## **Security Features**

-1. **Password Encryption**:
-   - The application uses AES encryption to securely store user passwords.
-Even if someone gains access to the database or files, they will not be able to retrieve your password in plain text.

-2. **Secure Login**:
+1. **Secure Login**:
    - During login, the entered password is hashed and compared to the stored encrypted password.
 Only the correct hash will allow the user to log in successfully.

-3. **User Session Management**:
+2. **User Session Management**:
    - User sessions are securely managed, and you will remain logged in until you explicitly log out or close the program.

 ## **Contact**